QUICK SUMMARY:

 Before you publish your case study, show it to your client to make sure they’re happy with everything you’ve written.
 Once they give you the thumbs-up, you can post the piece on your site or start using it as a lead magnet.
 For best results, promote your case study just like you would a blog post.
 A few well-timed social media posts can bring your case study a lot of extra attention, and maybe even get you a few more leads.

 Locally-targeted Facebook Ads can be really effective for agencies.
-Using your case study or a pdf expanded version of it can be a great lead magnet to gather the email addresses of potential clients.
+Using your case study or a pdf expanded version of it can be a great lead magnet to gather the email addresses of prospective clients.
 Don’t just publish the case study and forget it.
 Make the most of it!
 One case study can be a powerful lead generation tool.

 Real Client Case Study Examples

 Looking to find a bit of inspiration too?
 Sometimes the best way to learn is to follow a great example.
-See how some of these marketers have taken a customer's success story and crafted compelling content with tangible data points for their clients.
+See how some of these marketers have taken a customer’s success story and crafted compelling content with tangible data points for their clients.
+These examples highlight the experiences of a satisfied customer.

 Bounteous has an overview section that gives a great overview of the goals, approach, and results.